-- 8.31 It is recognised that the site is located in a sustainable location within short walking distance of Cardiff's city centre and is well served by public transport, with Cardiff's Central train station opposite together with the future Transport Interchange. - 8.32 The car parking provision within the site of 8 no. spaces for 188 no. apartments reflects the site's highly sustainable location.
-It is noted that a car club will be run as part of the building management for the residential scheme.
-The current SPG advocates cycle parking provision of 1 space per bedroom therefore the provision of 100 no. spaces within the scheme (double-height) is below this threshold.
-Spaces for staff and patrons of the commercial premises will also be required.
-A proportion of the overall Section 106 Contribution will be committed to the City's cycle share scheme to promote and enhance active travel (see section 9). - 8.33 The comments of the Transportation Officer in paragraph 5.1 are noted, who is satisfied with the amended transport evidence submitted with the application.
+- 8.32 It is recognised that the site is located in a sustainable location within short walking distance of Cardiff's city centre and is well served by public transport, with Cardiff's Central train station opposite together with the future Transport Interchange. - 8.33 The car parking provision within the site of 8 no. spaces (including 1 no. disabled space) for 188 no. apartments reflects the site's highly sustainable location.
+It is noted that a car club will be run as part of the building management for the residential scheme. - 8.34 Current parking standards set out in Supplementary Planning Guidance advocates cycle parking provision of 1 space per bedroom.
+Whilst the amended details doubles the original provision from 100 no. spaces to 200 no. spaces, a further 58 no. spaces would be required to meet these standards.
+However, Transport colleagues, being mindful of the site's sustainable location, the close proximity of Central Station, and the availability of cycle hire facilities nearby, have confirmed that they have no objection to the increased provision which guarantees on-site cycle parking at more than 1 space per flat (see paragraph 5.1).
+A condition is recommended to secure a minimum of 200 no. spaces for residents.
+He is also satisfied with the provision of cycle parking for visitors and patrons of the commercial premises.
+A proportion of the overall Section 106 Contribution will be committed to the City's cycle share scheme to promote and enhance active travel (see section 9).

+8.35 The Transportation Officer is satisfied with the amended transport evidence submitted with the application.
 He has no objections to the development, subject to relevant conditions and a financial contribution to secure public highway improvements (see Section 9 below).
 Cardiff Local Development Plan Policy KP6 (New Infrastructure) seeks that new developments will make appropriate provision for, or contribute towards, necessary infrastructure required as a consequence of proposed development, including public realm improvements.
 In addition, Policy KP2A (Central Enterprise Zone) identifies that developments shall "ensure a consistent approach to the use of high quality street furniture and paving materials."